nilium/ruby-snowmath/README.md

 #### Outputs

-Also, keep in mind that for any function provides an output argument, that argument is optional.
-If output is non-nil, the function will must write its the result of its operation to the output object.
+Keep in mind that for any function provides an output argument, that argument is optional.
+If output is non-nil, the function must write the result of its operation to the output object, assuming the object is a compatible output.

-When nil, the function will always return a new object.
-Providing an output argument can be helpful when you want to avoid some unnecessary allocations.
+When nil, functions will always return a new object.
+Providing an output argument can be helpful when you want to avoid some unnecessary allocations and know that's a performance bottleneck (use a profiler before doing this).

-Combined with the array types, you can either maintain a pool of 3D math objects or use it to avoid cache misses (though right now the array objects are not the most-optimized as they allocate a wrapper object per `fetch` -- something to keep in mind).
+Combined with the array types, you can either maintain a pool of 3D math objects or use it to avoid cache misses.

 In all cases where an output is provided, output may be the the object the function is called on.
 So, for example, `vec.negate(vec)` is perfectly valid.
+The SnowPalm code is designed to handle this and will not accidentally trash itself because the input and output refer to the same location in memory.

 #### Shared by All Types